jjindrich/jjazure-templates/firewall-lb/readme.md

 az group create -n FW-TEST -l westeurope az group deployment create -g FW-TEST --template-file deploy-vnetfw.json --parameters deploy-vnetfw-params.json
 ```
-KNOWN ISSUE: There is hardcoded public IP address in firewall NAT rule.
-You have to redeploy with correct IP address.

 ## Create VM with web server
 Webserver is created with cloud init - from file vm-init.txt